Group 4 element: Applications

 Titanium metal and its alloys have a wide range of applications, where the corrosion resistance, the heat stability and the low density (light weight) are of benefit.
 The foremost use of corrosion-resistant hafnium and zirconium has been in nuclear reactors.
 Zirconium has a very low and hafnium has a high thermal neutron-capture cross-section.
 Therefore, zirconium (mostly as zircaloy) is used as cladding of fuel rods in nuclear reactors, while hafnium is used in control rods for nuclear reactors, because each hafnium atom can absorb multiple neutrons.

 Smaller amounts of hafnium and zirconium are used in super alloys to improve the properties of those alloys.

 Biological occurrences

-The group 4 elements are not known to be involved in the biological chemistry of any living systems.
-They are hard refractory metals with low aqueous solubility and low availability to the biosphere.
-Titanium is one of the only two first row d-block transition metals with no known or suspected biological role (the other being scandium).
-Rutherfordium's radioactivity of just a couple of hours would make it toxic to living cells.
-However, it is a synthetic element, so it does not occur in nature or the human body.
+The group 4 elements are hard refractory metals with low aqueous solubility and low availability to the biosphere.
+Titanium and zirconium are relatively abundant, whereas hafnium is rare in the environment, and rutherfordium non-existent.

+Titanium has no known role in any organism's biology.
+However, many studies suggest that titanium could be biologically active.
+Most titanium on Earth is stored within insoluble minerals, so it is unlikely to be a part of any biological system in spite of being potentially biologically active.

+Zirconium plays no known role in any biological system, but is common in biological systems.
+Certain antiperspirant products use Aluminium zirconium tetrachlorohydrex gly to block sweat pores in the skin.

+Hafnium plays no known role in any biological system, and has low toxicity.

+Rutherfordium is synthetic, expensive, and radioactive: the most stable isotopes have half-lives under an hour.
+Few chemical properties and no biological functions are known.